JiriDeJonghe/LLMFromScratch/1 - Perceptron/README.md

 [FIGURE 4 HERE]

 Our final model achieves an *accuracy* of 97%, meaning that three cases are misclassified.
-This is pretty good, but do remember that we have simplified the reality until it fit the narrative I wanted to tell.
+This is pretty good, but do remember that we have simplified the reality to provide an intuitive approach to understanding the perceptron.
 Unfortunately, this is where the perceptron starts showing its limitations...

+### The Perceptron

+Finally, we've arrived at the points where we can define the perceptron by generalizing.
+The perceptron is one of the simplest forms of artificial neural networks.
+It has the following properties:
+1. It's a **classifer**: it categorizes things to a group (to walk or not to walk in the previous example).
+2. It's **binary**: there are only two categories to assign to. (walk/don't walk, fraudulent/legitimate)
+3. It's **linear**: it makes its decision by drawing a straigt line between the two categories

+A few remarks:
+- Up till this point we have considered the inputs to be 0 or 1.
+This is not necessarily the case as we will see in the next example.
+The inputs can be any type of number.
+- In this post we have limited the number of inputs for the perceptron to two, for clarity's sake, but there's no limit on the number of inputs it can have.
+For example, we could add a third consideration in the previous example: how many people will be joining you on the walk?

 There are three main limitations with the perceptron:
 1. **Limited to two classes**: as mentioned previously, the perceptron is limited to two classes.
 This is a very severel limitation, because often we want to be able to get more information.
 Maybe you've decided that a transfer is fraudulent, but what type of fraud is happening here?
 Is the person actively committing fraud, or are they being tricked by a scammer?
 2. **Not every decision can be made by drawing a line**: we showed that the perceptron is only able to define a straight line to differentiate between the two classes, however, it turns out that it is very rarely the case that data can be separated this easily.
-More complex functions will need to be constructed to be able to tackle these problems.
+More complex functions will need to be constructed to be able to tackle these problems.For instance, imagine if fraudulent transactions followed a circular pattern - high amounts very early or very late in the day.
+A straight line couldn't properly separate these cases, but we'd need a curve instead.
+This is where more advanced models come into play.
 3. **Misclassification Importance**: when training the perceptron, it makes no difference between the importance of a misclassification.
 In our fraud example, a fraudulent transfer that has been missed because it was considered legit is much more severe than a legit transfer that has been classified as fraud.
 In the former case, you potentially lose a lot of money, while in the latter, you will have to manually investigate an extra case.
 Extra metrics have been defined to catch this difference, and more complex models can optimize for these metrics, instead of accuracy, which can lead to wrong interpretation.

 ## Technical Deepdive